gabehoffman/AirQualityChecker-basic/README.md

 # AirQualityChecker-basic

-A minimal Django web app that allows users to enter a location (city, state/province/region, and country) to check air quality.
-The form requires city and state/province/region, and defaults the country to USA if not provided.
-Includes basic client-side and server-side validation.
+A Django web app that lets users check the current air quality index (AQI) for any location by entering a city, state/province/region, and country (or just city and state for US locations).
+The app uses the Open-Meteo Air Quality API and Nominatim geocoding to fetch and display AQI, main pollutant, measurement time, and a health advisory.
+It includes both client-side and server-side validation, and handles errors gracefully.

 ## Features
 - Simple form for entering location details
 - Required fields: City and State/Province/Region
 - Optional field: Country (defaults to USA)
-- Basic client-side validation
+- Client-side and server-side validation
-- Success message on form submission
+- Converts location to coordinates using Nominatim (OpenStreetMap)
+- Fetches AQI and air quality data from Open-Meteo (no API key required)
+- Displays AQI, main pollutant, measurement time, and health advisory
+- User-friendly error messages for invalid locations or API issues
+- Unit and integration tests for form, API logic, and view rendering

 ## Getting Started